moneychien19/note-meta-blueprint-500-101/pixel-implementation.md

 	```js
 	fbq('trackCustom', 'ViewVideo');
 	```

 ### Custom Conversions
 - use to measure very specific customer activity.
 - two ways to create custom conversions:
-    - URL-based custom conversions: create the conversion based on the **URL referrer** values you've captured with your PageView events.
+    - **URL-based custom conversions**: create the conversion based on the **URL referrer** values you've captured with your PageView events.
+	    - For example, create a custom conversion based on the term "shirts" such as `https://shop.com/shirts/red`.
-    - event-based custom conversions: create the conversion based on events that fire your pixel.
+    - **event-based custom conversions**: create the conversion based on events that fire your pixel.
+	    - For example, create a custom conversion against the `Purchase` event with price greater than 50 dollars.

+> Scenario: A client wants to measure the customers that reach their order confirmation page.
+> Then there are two ways to build custom conversions:
+> 1. Implement custom conversions against the order confirmation page URL.
+> 2. Add Purchase tag, if they want more accurate report, they can add parameters.

 ### Determine Conversion Tracking Method
 | | Definition | Optimization | Attribution |
 |-|-|-|-|